kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ProQuest/README.md

 # ProQuest
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/proquest.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/proquest.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/ProQuest](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/ProQuest) **

 ## Some of OCLC's notes for this stanza

-ProQuest requires EZproxy 6.2.2, SSL configuration and the following database stanza in config.txt :
+ProQuest requires EZproxy 6.2.2 or higher.

-Please note that previous versions of this stanza included the following line:

-ProQuest has requested that EZproxy users not construct https Starting Point URLs on this domain (the OpenURL Gateway).
-The OpenURL gateway will remain on HTTP after ProQuest's https transition (July 2017) and will properly redirect to https://search.proquest.com after resolving the OpenURL.
+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
+Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt:

+This stanza was provided by the publisher and has not been tested by OCLC.
+If it&rsquo;s not working properly, please contact OCLC Support.

+&nbsp;